Header Banner

-How To: View the universe with the Meade EQ Series Telescope
+How to View the universe with the Meade EQ Series Telescope

 All you science and astronomy nuts out there, pay attention, this detailed video tutorial series will tell you everything you need to know about using the Meade EQ Series Telescope to ogle the universe.